distkv-project/distkv/deploy/docker/README.md

-# Start dst-docker
+# Start distkv-docker
-If you want to build dst-docker, follow this 4 steps:
+If you want to build distkv-docker, follow this 4 steps:

 1. Make sure you have `docker` and  `docker-compose` environment.

-2. Put the package `dst.jar` into the working directory.
+2. Put the package `distkv.jar` into the working directory.

 3. Reset the variables in `docker-compose.yaml`.